 The idea that infant physiology is so flawless and naturally programmed to regulate a baby’s schedule is a bit comical.
 Nothing against Mother Nature, but she doesn’t provide us with a ready-to-run baby as she does with other animals.
 Humans are complex mammals and therefore have the longest childhood of any other creature.

 Our babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
-If they miss their natural sleep cycle by as little as 15 minutes, their cortisol production can increase which causes a surge in energy and things can quickly spiral out of control.
-As much as I wish babies could just fall asleep easily when they’re tired, it simply doesn’t work that way.
+If they miss their natural sleep cycle by as little as 15 minutes, their cortisol production can increase.
+This causes a surge in energy, and things can quickly spiral out of control.
+As much as I wish babies could fall asleep easily when they’re tired, it simply doesn’t work that way.
 That’s not to say you shouldn’t rely at all on their cues, but you shouldn’t rely exclusively on them either.

 4. Sleep Training is Stressful for Baby and Can Affect the Parent-Child Attachment

-To be honest, this one makes me very sad.
+This one makes me very sad.
 And it’s one of the more popular childhood sleep myths.
-I have spent my life studying and working in the fields of child development and infant mental health and promoting a positive, healthy relationship between child and caregiver.
+I have spent my life studying and working in child development and infant mental health and promoting a positive, healthy relationship between child and caregiver.
 I would never knowingly recommend anything that has the potential to harm this bond.
 But this isn’t just my opinion.
 The American Academy of Pediatrics (AAP) published a study in 2016 showing that behavioral intervention (aka “sleep training”) “provide(s) significant sleep benefits . . . yet convey(s) no adverse stress responses or long-term effects on parent-child attachment or child emotions and behavior.”
 Not a whole lot of grey area there!

 5. Babies Are Not Designed to Sleep Through The Night

-Here again, trusting your child’s newborn physiology to dictate their sleep schedule, their eating habits, their behavior, or just about any other aspect of their upbringing is a recipe for disaster.
+Here again, trusting your child’s newborn physiology to dictate their sleep schedule, eating habits, behavior, or just about any other aspect of their upbringing is a recipe for disaster.

 Is your toddler designed to eat a pound of gummy bears in one sitting?
 Definitely not.
 Will they if you don’t intervene?
 100% yes.
 Our little ones need our expertise and authority to guide them through their early years (and for decades after that.
 I know I call my parents at least once a week with an issue I need support with!)
 Some babies are naturally gifted sleepers, for sure, but don’t rely on the advice of those who tell you that babies should dictate their own sleep schedules.
 You’re in charge because you know best, even if it may not feel like it sometimes.